JuliaGeodynamics/LaMEM.jl/README.md

 --------------------------------------------------------------------------
 ...
 ```
+Note that if you have a linux/mac machine you can run it in parallel (change 1 to 2 or 4, for example).
+On windows you would have to install Linux for Windows first, using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 Once the simulation is done, you can open it with Paraview, or directly plot it within julia (see the documentation).